popatre/class-sem-alternative/README.md

     -   Instrument: 'drums'
     -   earn a flat fee of 500 per gig
-    -   Will not duet with 'singer'
+    -   Will not duet with 'bass'

 -   **Bassist**: